Patricia Keefe Durso

 Patty Keefe Durso holds a Ph.D. in English from George Washington University.
 She has taught literature and writing at George Washington University, Rutgers University, Montclair State University, and Fairleigh Dickinson University.

 Durso, Patricia Keefe.
 “The Other Narrative of ‘Sisterhood’ in 1916: Irish-American and Irish Suffragists.”
-Independent Spirit: New York and the American Context of the Easter Rising.
-Dublin: University College Dublin Press, Forthcoming 2016.
+Ireland's Allies: America and the 1916 Easter Rising.
+Dublin: University College Dublin Press, 2016.

 Durso, Patricia Keefe.
-"Request is Urgent."
+"Request is Urgent" (short story).
 Anthology of MFA Writing.
 Forthcoming.

 Durso, Patricia Keefe.
 "Dreaming of Willie Dunne: Character Construction in Sebastian Barry's A Long, Long Way."
 Fiction Writers Review.
 26 Oct.
 2015: n. pag.
 Web.
 Online